jwerle/nexus-js-node-v8/nexus-js-v8-node.md

 ## 2.x Local and Persistent variables

-In v8 you can declare a variable to be "local" or "persistent".
+In v8 you can declare a variable to be "local" or "persistent."
 If you suspect a local variable is local to the scope of a function then you are correct.
-When ever a scope is declared with `v8::HandleScope` all subsequent `v8::Local<>` variables belong to that scope and will be garbage collected (deleted) when the scope is closed.
-If a variable is declared as persistent then it will exists until otherwise explicitly deleted.
+Whenever a scope is declared with `v8::HandleScope` all subsequent `v8::Local<>` variables belong to that scope and will be garbage collected (deleted) when the scope is closed.
+If a variable is declared as persistent then it will exist until otherwise explicitly deleted.

 ***Figure 2.x - Declaring a local variable in C++ with V8***